 • In 2012, he coached DeAndre Hopkins to a second-team All-America season.
 Hopkins had 82 receptions for 1,405 yards and an ACC-record 18 touchdowns, second-most in the nation.

-• Has coached four wideouts (Jacoby Ford, Hopkins, Martavis Bryant, Watkins) who were NFL draft picks in his first five full years as wide receivers coach.
+• Coached four wideouts (Jacoby Ford, Hopkins, Martavis Bryant, Watkins) who were NFL draft picks in his first six full years as wide receivers coach.

 • In 2011, he coached one of the top receiving duos in school history in Watkins and Hopkins.
 Watkins, the national freshman-of-the-year and a first-team All-American, had 82 receptions for 1,219 yards and 12 touchdowns.
 Hopkins had 72 receptions for 978 yards.

 • Helped the Tigers to a top-25 ranking and the ACC Atlantic Division title in his first full season as an assistant in 2009.
 He mentored Ford, a Second-Team All-ACC wideout who was an NFL draft pick by the Raiders.